ReichertL/MPFSS_Cuckoo/README.md

 * To test MPFSS with Cuckoo hashing and multi-threading
 ```
     bazel build //:threads_new
+    bazel run //:threads_new localhost:5555 1
+    bazel run //:threads_new localhost:5555 2   #In a second shell
 ```
+In this example, the protocol is run over `localhost` and the two shells use port `5555` to communicate.
+To take measurements using different host, simply change the `localhost` to the corresponding IP of the other party and change `5555` to the designated port of the other party.
+The last argument allows the program to know if it needs to establish a new connection or wait for incoming connections.
+Always start party `1` before party `2`.
-To alter parameters (such as number of runs, size n of the multi-point function or number of threads)  check  `run_cuckoo_new_single_party_threads.cpp`.
+To alter parameters used during execution(such as number of runs, size n of the multi-point function or number of threads)  check  `run_cuckoo_new_single_party_threads.cpp`.

 * To test a naive version of MPFSS without Cuckoo Hashing.
 ```
     bazel build //:naive
+    bazel run //:naive localhost:5555 1
+    bazel run //:naive localhost:5555 2   #In a second shell

 ```

 To alter parameters (such as number of runs, size n of the multi-point function or number of threads)  check  `run_naive_threads.cpp`.